joshtynjala/actionscript-3.0-developers-guide/appendixes/how-to-use-actionscript-examples.md

 Some examples require you to give a field the focus.
 By giving a field the focus, you can, for example, enter text or select a button.
-To give a field focus, use the mobile device’s pointer device, such as a stylus or your finger.
+To give a field focus, use the mobile device's pointer device, such as a stylus or your finger.
-Or, use the mobile device’s navigation keys to give a field focus.
-To select a button that has the focus, use the mobile device’s Select key as you would use Enter on a computer.
+Or, use the mobile device's navigation keys to give a field focus.
+To select a button that has the focus, use the mobile device's Select key as you would use Enter on a computer.
 On some devices, tapping twice on a button selects it.

 For more information about focus, see